 Your sense of balance is determined by three things, collectively known as the vestibular system: visual signals (your eyes), sensory signals (your nerves), and the sensors in your inner ear that detect gravity and back-and-forth movement.
 Dizziness occurs when two or more of these signals are disrupted.
 Below are brief explanations of some of the more common causes of dizziness…if yours isn’t on the list, checking with a doctor is pretty important.

-Vertigo: the false sense of motion or spinning, vertigo is one of the most common causes (and symptoms) of dizziness.
-Vertigo can be brought on by inflammation of the inner ear, build-up of fluid in the inner ear, vestibular migraines, acoustic neuroma (a benign growth on the acoustic nerve), rapid motion (think roller coasters) and, in extreme cases, neurological problems.
+The false sense of motion or spinning.
+Vertigo is one of the most common causes (and symptoms) of dizziness.
+It can be brought on by inflammation of the inner ear, build-up of fluid in the inner ear, vestibular migraines, acoustic neuroma (a benign growth on the acoustic nerve), rapid motion (think roller coasters) and, in extreme cases, neurological problems.

 Inner ear disorders, anxiety disorders, and problems breathing can also cause dizziness or “light-headedness.”